-DescriptionOFFICIAL BOOKING AGENTS THE WOODLAND VILLAS AT PARKNASILLA RESORT AND SPA
+DescriptionOFFICIAL BOOKING AGENTS OF THE WOODLAND VILLAS AT PARKNASILLA RESORT AND SPA

 Located in the grounds of the world-famous Parknasilla Hotel are the Woodland Villas at Parknasilla Resort and Spa.
 They are set less than a 10 minute stroll within the grounds from the main hotel building.